Esquire July 2001

 the camera, and completely and totally subverts the media establishment.

-Think of Leno's monologue, but far more cerebral.
-Think H.L.
-Mencken,
+Think of Leno's monologue, but far

-.
-Think Conrad Bain but with a
+but with hair gel.
+Think Conrad Bain but with

 super?????? nipple.
 Think Napoleon but with attitude....for the